mensbeam/Arsse/README.md

 The main repository for The Arsse can be found at [code.mensbeam.com](https://code.mensbeam.com/MensBeam/arsse/), with a mirror also available [at GitHub](https://github.com/mensbeam/arsse/).
 The GitHub mirror does not accept bug reports, but the two should otherwise be equivalent.

 [Composer](https://getcomposer.org/) is required to manage PHP dependencies.
 After cloning the repository or downloading a source code tarball, running `composer install` will download all the required dependencies, and will advise if any PHP extensions need to be installed.
-If not installing as a programming environment, running `composer install --no-dev` is recommended.
+If not installing as a programming environment, running `composer install -o --no-dev --no-scripts` is recommended.

 # Repository structure